rsumnerz/pylint/doc/run.rst

 will work if "directory" is a python package (i.e. has an __init__.py file) or if "directory" is in the python path.

-For more details on this see the Frequently Asked Questions.
+For more details on this see the :ref:`faq`.

-You can also start a thin gui around Pylint (require TkInter) by typing ::
+You can also start a thin gui around Pylint (require tkinter) by typing ::

   pylint-gui